codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 fastlane deployapp versionName:"1.0.0" # put your own version name here
 {{< /highlight >}}

 Note that the App Store Connect might sometimes be buggy when it comes to deleting the previous screenshots.
-If that operation takes too much time (it should be done in a matter of seconds), don’t hesitate to interrupt the script and run your CI all over again.
+If that operation takes too much time (it should be done in a matter of seconds), don’t hesitate to interrupt the script and run your workflow all over again.